 Faculty appointment in the Marshall School of Business and the Sol Price School of Public Policy

-MPA Director / Senior Faculty Position in Public Administration
+Two Senior Faculty Positions in Public Administration/Management

-Tenured appointment at the rank of associate or full professor
+Appointments will be tenured at the rank of associate or full professor

 About the USC Price School: